RB Consulting Hi res Logo

 Story Strategy: Use your brand story to show empathy.
 Share how others with the same challenge found clarity.

 Position your client as the main character.
-Your job is to reflect their struggle back to them in a way that feels honest—and then hint at what life/business could look like after that struggle is solved.
+Your job is to reflect their struggle back to them in a way that feels honest—and then hint at what life or business could look like after that struggle is solved.

 They know they need help.
 They’re looking around.